- 913 Lawrence St. Unit A [HAR]

 COMMENT OF THE DAY: IN THE HEIGHTS, GOOD FENCES MAKE GOOD PEDESTRIANS “Front yard fences in the Heights are to keep people from walking through your yard.
 Many streets do not have sidewalks, and some pedestrians donâ€™t understand that the edge of the yard is where you are supposed to walk.
 We donâ€™t have a front yard fence due to the city easement, and people have come up almost to the front door going through the yard.
 It is a little unsettling.”
 [Janice, commenting on One in a Row Behind the Orange Show]

 HARK, A FENCE!
 Six years ago the Aga Khan Foundation purchased and demolished the Robinson Warehouse at the corner of Allen Parkway and Montrose Blvd., announcing plans to build a new Ismaili Cultural Center in its place on the often soggy 11-acre site.
 With the exception of the appearance last year of a construction trailer for the assembly of the Rosemont Bridge over Buffalo Bayou across the street, though, there’d been no action there since.
 Until this week, that is, as several readers have reported: Fence posts are going up around the lot, from Allen Parkway all the way back to and along West Dallas.
 “I am wondering if this is actually a sign of construction on the center or if they are just tired of people parking/running dogs on the property,” writes one correspondent.
 “I will be on the look out for Port-A-Cans.”
 Photo: Swamplot inbox

+CUTTING SCHOOLS If our kids don’t see the spikes, how will they get the message that we want them to stay in school?
+“On Thursday, fencing contractors clipped the last strand of barbed wire at Scott Elementary School, wrapping up a three-month project to rid 68 schools of nearly 100,000 feet of the sharp stuff.
 Some parents praised the move to give campuses more curb appeal, while others said they feared criminals would be more tempted to break in without the barbed wire. . . .
 The speedy removal of the barbed wire across HISD cost nearly $147,000.
 Many of the campuses will get entirely new fencing in the next 18 months thanks to the 2007 voter-approved bond, said Dick Lindsay, the district’s chief business officer.
 Black vinyl fencing will replace the old, rusted chain-link around the campuses, while more expensive wrought-iron â€” traditionally found at schools in wealthier neighborhoods â€” will grace the front of the buildings.”
 [Houston Chronicle]